bmrf/tron/README.md

 # USE

 1. First, [boot into Safe Mode with Network Support](#safe-mode).
 If you skip this step Tron will prompt you to automatically reboot into Safe Mode.
-You don't have to run Tron in Safe Mode, **but** it is strongly recommended.
+You don't *have* to run Tron in Safe Mode but it is **strongly recommended**.

 2. Copy `tron.bat` and the `\resources` folder to the Desktop of target machine and run `tron.bat` as an **ADMINISTRATOR** (Tron does not work if you don't it run as an Administrator)